 TOCTOU problems are usually discussed in terms of file system race conditions, but there’s no reason to limit the concept to file states.
 Reading source code can be as difficult as decoding Cocteau Twins lyrics.
 But you should still review your app for important state changes or data transformations and consider whether security controls are sufficient against attacks like input validation bypass, replay, or repudiation:

 - What happens between a security check and a state change?

 - How are concurrent read/writes handled for the resource?
 Is it a “global” resource that any thread, process, or parallel operation might act on?

 - How long does the resource live?
 Is it checked before each use or only on first use?

 - When is it encoded?

 January was named after the Roman god Janus.
-As you look ahead to the new year, consider looking back at your code for situations where TOCTOU problems might occur.
+As you look ahead to the new year, consider looking back at your code for the boundaries where a TOCTOU demon might be lurking.